Certificates: Create and Manage SSL Certificates

 To export one or more certificates, check the box for each desired certificate, select Export from the dropdown at the top of the table, and then click Apply.

-If you are exporting multiple certificates, you have the option to export each certificate individually or in a single PKCS#7 file.
+If you are exporting multiple certificates, you will have the option to export each certificate individually or in a single PKCS#7 file.

 When selecting to export multiple certificates as one file, click Continue to start the download.